ComradDoge/DogeEU4/README.md

 - Removed most Rhenish decisions and reworked Blast Furnace interaction.
 - HAB flavor events are extended to AUB and SGF if you were HAB originally.
 - Mughals upon formation can decide to stay Muslim tech/units or go Indian.
+- Reforms that require subject/ally with 25 total development increased to 50.
 - Janissaries damage_received changed to damage and reinforce_cost increased by 50%.
 - Old World Region removal applies a modifier that prevents from colonizing or siberian-frontier'ing the provinces.